neopragma/sociabletests/java-exploration.md

 ## Kata 4, Part 3, Java version using Nullables, refactoring #1

-When copying source from the \*.v2 and \*.v3 packages, the project wouldn't build due to duplicate class names - the Embeddable Stub classes in ```WeatherDataImpl``` and ```FootballDataImpl```.
+When copying source from the \*.v2 and \*.v3 packages, the project wouldn't build due to duplicate class names - the Embedded Stub classes in ```WeatherDataImpl``` and ```FootballDataImpl```.
 This is part of the hand-rolled mock code I wrote to try and follow the guidelines for Nullables.

 I was planning to extract that into a common class anyway, but I wanted to try and get all tests passing with the code as it currently stood in package \*.v2 for Weather and package \*.v3 for Football.
 Had the code been in the same package from the beginning, this name collision wouldn't have occurred (or would have occurred much sooner).
 My fault for keeping the code separate for parts 1 and 2 of the Kata.